 Variety is the spice of life, and this is especially true when it comes to homeschooling.
-Shake things up a little this month.
-Put away the curriculum you’ve been using all winter long, and try a week-long unit study.
+Shake things up a little, and you’ll find your kids have renewed interest in learning.
+Put away the curriculum you’ve been using all winter long, and try a week-long homeschool unit study.
 Your family will love it and you will too!

 Unit studies are simply a series of hands-on projects that revolve around a single theme.
 Depending on how you decide to implement the plan, unit studies can focus on any subjects you choose.
 They are a great way to meet the needs of multi-age siblings learning together.